Amin-Sabbagh/Adventure-Game-Java/README.md

 - **Java:** The primary programming language used for the project.
 - **Processing:** A flexible software sketchbook and a language for learning how to code within the context of the visual arts.

-## Project Structure

-The project is organized into the following structure: